opnfv/doctor/docs/requirements/04-gaps.rst

   + Gap

     - OpenStack does not change its states fast and reliably enough.
-    - There is API missing to have external system to change states and to trust the states are then reliable (external system has fenced failed host).
+    - The API does not support to have an external system to change states and to trust the states are reliable (external system has fenced failed host).
     - User cannot read all the states from OpenStack nor trust they are right.

-* Related blueprints
+* Solved by

   + https://blueprints.launchpad.net/nova/+spec/mark-host-down
   + https://blueprints.launchpad.net/python-novaclient/+spec/support-force-down-service